ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Tags

-Several tags have been added to the "General Record Format" section of this document since RFC 7489 was published, and at the same time several others were removed.
+Several tags have been added to the "General Record Format" section of this document since RFC 7489 was published, and at the same time, several others were removed.

 ### Tags Added: